RDMA network profiles

 8896

-bytes.
-This allows the RDMA driver in the VM's guest operating system to use smaller MTUs if needed.
-For best performance, we recommend that you not change the default MTU.Firewall differences: RoCE VPC networks use different implied firewall rules.
-They only support regional network firewall policies that have an RoCE firewall policy type.
+- RoCE VPC networks only support regional network firewall policies that have an RoCE firewall policy type.
 The set of parameters for rules within a supported regional network firewall policy are limited.
 For more information, see Cloud NGFW for RoCE VPC networks.

-No Connectivity Tests support: Connectivity Tests doesn't support RoCE VPC networks.
+No Connectivity Tests support.
+Connectivity Tests doesn't support VPC networks with an RDMA network profile.

-Other VPC features: RoCE VPC networks support a limited set of other VPC features.
+Other VPC features.
+VPC networks with an RDMA network profile support a limited set of other VPC features.
 For more information, see the following Supported and unsupported features section.

 Supported and unsupported features

-The following table lists which VPC features are supported by RoCE VPC networks.
+The following table lists which VPC features are supported by VPC networks with an RDMA network profile.

 Feature | Supported | Network profile property | Network profile property value | Details |